nicolemne/python-hangman-game/README.md

 ### Languages Used

-The language I've used is Python3.
+The language I've used is Python.

-### Frameworks, Libraries & Programs Used

 ## Deployment & Local Development